 Why do life insurance companies care if I’ve been prescribed Sinemet CR?

 Life insurance companies like to use one’s prescription medication history as “insight” into your overall health.
-Now when it comes looking at your Sinemet CR prescription, while it’s important to understand “when” you were first prescribed Sinemet CR, knowing “just” this doesn’t tell an insurance underwriter much about how your Parkinson’s disease is progressing (or not progressing) as well as not provide him or her with much information about how your Parkinson’s disease if affecting your daily activities.
+Now when it comes looking at your Sinemet CR prescription.
+At the same time, it’s important to understand “when” you were first prescribed Sinemet CR, knowing “just” this doesn’t tell an insurance underwriter much about how your Parkinson’s disease is progressing (or not progressing) as well as not provide him or her with much information about how your Parkinson’s disease if affecting your daily activities.

 This is why…

-What you’re typically going to find is that before an insurance underwriter being able to make any “informed decisions” about your life insurance application, he or she is going to want to know the answers to a series of medical questions which should provide them with considerable insight into how “serious” your Parkinson’s disease is.
+What you’re typically going to find is that before an insurance underwriter is able to make any “informed decisions” about your life insurance application, he or she is going to want to know the answers to a series of medical questions that should provide them with considerable insight into how “serious” your Parkinson’s disease is.